 David Bromley

 Hello!
-I am a PhD student at the Department of Computer Science, University of Toronto in the Physics-Informed Vision and Imaging, a part of the Toronto Computational Imaging Group, supervised by Aviad Levis.
+I am a PhD student at the Department of Computer Science, University of Toronto in the Physics-Informed Vision and Imaging group.
+This is a part of the Toronto Computational Imaging Group run by Aviad Levis, David Lindell, and Kyros Kutulakos, which is under the Dynamic Graphics Project.
+I am supervised by Aviad Levis.

 I study computational imaging for science.
-In particular, I work on developing methods for astrophysicists to better image black holes.
+In particular, I work on developing methods for astrophysicists to better image, and solve inverse problems on, black holes.
 I am interested in generative models, neural fields, physics-informed machine learning, uncertainty quantification, and black hole spacetime tomography.

 Previously, I graduated from the University of British Columbia with high distinction, with a Combined Honours in Mathematics and Computer Science.
 There, I conducted research projects in formal verification and computational biology.